Knight

 This week I have continued to make progress on both my app as well as my image tracking logic.
 On my app, I have added a board to visualize the image recognition into my app (see below).
 The board takes a FEN and visualizes it on the board.
 This will allow me to easily link the visualized board to my image tracking logic, as long as I have it return the updated boards FEN.
 Here is the link for the youtube video that I used to learn how to create the board.
 3/1 interface

-Dr. McVey also go in the a new chessboard for me to test on, and I have begun working with that board, as the contrast between the squares is much higher than the board I have been testing on.
+Dr. McVey also recieved the a new chessboard for me to test on, and I have begun working with that board, as the contrast between the squares is much higher than the board I have been testing on.
 I have added code so that the user is now able to select which edges are correct based off of the intersections found through edges.
-The first code that I added was to filter out all lines that are not either verticle, or horizontal.
-I learned through trail and error that a verticle tolerance of 25 degrees and a horizontal tolerance of 5 works best to pick up all wanted edges without adding too much extra noise.
-I then filter lines so that all lines that are too similar, to reduce noise on the image.
-I then loop through all verticle and horizontal lines and find all possible intersections.
+The first code that I added was to filter out all lines that are not either vertical, or horizontal.
+I learned through trial and error that a vertical tolerance of 25 degrees and a horizontal tolerance of 5 works best to pick up all wanted edges without adding too much extra noise.
+I then filter out lines that are too similar to reduce noise on the image.
+I then loop through all vertical and horizontal lines and find all possible intersections.
 These intersections are then filtered to make sure we are only showing points within the image bounds.

 3/1 interface